HITECHCRIME/HC_SG114_Moment/README.md

 Glad I lied to myself I was wrong (wrathed?) (capped) Now I realize (?)
-I am here (in red) -with- only dust and lasers and me alone (MELODY) In my head, always there, always sorta broke but strong Bowing head up in arms, destitute but gold
-Turning rage into cold (brew)
+I am here (in red) -with- only dust and lasers and me alone (MELODY) In my head, always there, always sorta broke but strong Bowing head up in arms, destitute but (for) gold Turning rage into cold (brew)
 Ain't rich (ain't shit)(ain't a thing) according to y'all but that's fine (allright) Coz (it) that ain't my mode of thought (at all)